alexcasalboni/ssm-cache-python/README.md

 #### Hierarchical parameters and filters

-You can optionally filter by parameter `Type` and KMS `KeyId`, either building the filter object manually or using a class-based approach (which provides some additional checks before invoking the API).
+You can filter by parameter `Type` and KMS `KeyId`, either building the filter object manually or using a class-based approach (which provides some additional checks before invoking the API).

 ```python
 from ssm_cache import SSMParameterGroup